rango-lf/utsm-proto-telemetry-v1/README.md

 # UTSM Proto Telemetry, Analysis, and Simulation Project

-Python tools for capturing, analysing, and visualising SEMA telemetry data.
+These are some Python tools for capturing, analysing, and visualising SEMA telemetry data.
 The pipeline takes two inputs: a **GPX track file** from Strava/Garmin and a **telemetry CSV** from the car's on-board computer, and produces lap summaries, efficiency reports, strategy recommendations, and an interactive HTML dashboard.

 **Primary Contributors:** Brayden Chan Carusone, Rango Lee-Fu